gdseck/vue-starter/README.md

 # vue-starter

-Boilerplate Vue project. vue-cli, typescript, quasar, postcss, tailwind, prettier
+Boilerplate Vue project.

+Setup with vue-cli, typescript, quasar, postcss, tailwind and prettier.

+Click "Use this template" to copy.